-The CLEAN Afon Nyfer project (Catchment Level Environmental Action Network) has worked with local people to monitor water quality and invasive species, then come together to learn more and discuss the issues.
+The CLEAN Afon Nyfer project (Catchment Level Environmental Action Network) works with local people to monitor water quality, invasive species and the health of the river, and to come together to find ways to address the issues.

-We have published our baseline data in 2 reports and are starting to understand which areas are most heavily impacted.
+We have published our baseline data in several reports which you can view here, and are starting to understand which areas are most heavily impacted.

-If you are keen to know more about this project, or are interested about how you could be involved, contact Adam.
+If you are keen to know more about this project, or are interested about how you could be involved, contact the team.

 Blog posts from the CLEAN Project